ckopec-dev/Stem-Cheatsheets/Pandas.md

 - Inner: returns all rows that have matching key vales in both tables (dataframes)
 - Left: returns all rows in left table, and rows in the right table that have matching key records
+- Right: returns all rows in right table, and rows in the left table that have matching key records
+- Outer: returns all rows from both left and right tables